 07/11/2018 12:00 AM

-Here are the 3 key steps to follow to arrive at correct and accurate measurements and to calculate the number of fence panels will be required for your project:
+3 key steps to ensure you correctly and accurately measure and to calculate the number of fence panels that will be required for your project - answering how many fence panels do I need?

 For a fence run between two points, in a straight line across level ground: mark the start and end points of the run by driving short stakes/pegs into the ground or marking the ground and measure between the two points.